frejur/landing-page/README.md

 # landing-page
-The Odin Project Foundations Exercise
+## The Odin Project Foundations Exercise

+Creating an entire web page from the design provided below:
+[01.png]
+[02.png]